Michela Cava

-Michela Cava (born March 26, 1994) is a Canadian ice hockey centre for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+Michela Marie Cava (born March 26, 1994) is a Canadian ice hockey centre for the Ottawa Charge of the Professional Women's Hockey League (PWHL).

 Playing career

 Along with goaltender Danika Ranger, Cava is one of only two players to have won a gold medal at the Esso Cup, Canada’s National Female Midget Championship and the U18 Canadian women’s nationals.
 Cava was the first, winning the Esso Cup with the Thunder Bay Queens in 2010 and with Team Ontario Red at the 2011 nationals.

 College

 Cava played college ice hockey her first two seasons with the University of Connecticut Huskies.
 Prior to her junior season, she transferred to the University of Minnesota Duluth to join the Minnesota Duluth Bulldogs women's ice hockey program.
 In her final NCAA season, she recorded 38 points in 37 contests, including 12 multi-point games.